by Isabelle Hannah

 Discover this underground network of trampolines in disused mines under the mountains of Snowdonia.
 The perfect activity for thrill-seekers and can be enjoyed by all ages above 7 (children aged 7-12 will require a participating adult).

 Go on, get your jump on!
-This attraction is open 7 days a week 9am – 5pm.
+This unusual attraction in North Wales is open 7 days a week 9am – 5pm.

 Journey through beautiful Welsh countryside on the UK’s longest heritage railway.
 Start at Caernarfon, passing the foot of Snowdon and village of Beddgelert and onto Porthmadog.

 You can also make the journey to Blaenau Ffestiniog from Porthmadog which lasts an hour and features incredible views of Snowdonia.
 Make sure you book your tickets in advance to avoid disappointment – especially in popular summer months.

 Home to one of the largest water wheels in Britain, the National Slate Museum pays homage to the workers who once worked in the quarries.
 There are entertaining demonstrations by craftsmen who slice the slate right in front of you, if you’re lucky, you may even get a go!

 One of many free attractions in North Wales, The National Slate Museum is perfect for all ages and gives you a real insight into quarry life.
 The museum is open 7 days a week 10am – 5pm.